-In this post, I am going to write about my own experience going on San Marino day trip from Rimini, Italy.
+In this post, I am going to write about my own experience going on San Marino Holidays on a day trip from Rimini, Italy.
 It was one of the highlights of my Italy trip and very memorable trip due to a number of reasons.
 Even though I visited San Marino with a tour bus, you can easily do the same with public transport.

 What is San Marino?

 Did you know, that San Marino is the world’s oldest surviving republic?
 It is also one of the smallest countries in the world.
 It’s only neighbor is Italy and this tiny country has a lot in common with it’s neighbor, for example both countries have the same currency (Euro).
 Tourism is one of the main sources of income here.
 The town does feel touristy, especially during high season.
 However, it still has an ancient charm and is truly well preserved.
 That’s why we highly recommend taking San Marino day trip from Rimini!

 How to go on San Marino Holidays from Rimini

 The only way to reach San Marino with public transport is by bus from Rimini (TIMETABLE 2017-2018 HERE).
 Return ticket price is 10€ and the buses leave fairly regularly.
 Trip duration is 50 minutes.
 You can reach Rimini by train from anywhere in Italy if you are not staying there.
 Closest airport is also in Rimini and Ryanair is operating flights to and from the UK.